 There can be many causes for tooth pain, including dental decay, an injury or infection.
-If you have tooth pain, read on to find your symptoms, possible causes and treatment options.
-If you have on-going pain or discomfort, contact our office
+If you have tooth pain, read below to find your symptoms, possible causes and treatment options.
+If you have ongoing pain or discomfort, contact our office

 Symptom: Momentary sensitivity to hot or cold foods.